ydb-platform/ydb/ydb/docs/en/core/integrations/orm/dapper_over_ado_net.md

 The ADO.NET implementation for {{ ydb-short-name }} is available via NuGet.

-### Creating a Connection
+### Creating a connection

-A connection to YDB is established using YdbConnection.
+A connection to {{ ydb-short-name }} is established using `YdbConnection`.

 1. **Using the parameterless constructor**:

-   The following code creates a connection with default settings:
+   The following code creates a connection with the default settings:

     ```c#
     await using var ydbConnection = new YdbConnection();